Learning That Honors the Whole Child

 Morning Math

 We integrate math every day.
-Most mornings include focusing on math; this will include activities, instruction, and practice.
+Most mornings include focusing on math; this includes activities, instruction, and practice.
 A focal purpose is to engage young people in math in ways that build practical skills and a joy for learning.

 Morning Math may include —